VectorInstitute/cave-vlm-cot/README.md

 # CaVe-VLM-CoT: An Interpretable Vision-Language Model Framework

-A five-stage agentic RAG pipeline for grounded multimodal reasoning on science QA.
+A five-stage multi-stage agentic pipeline for grounded multimodal reasoning on science QA.
 Every answer is backed by cited evidence and verified by a second VLM before being returned — with an automatic feedback loop that retries retrieval when hallucinations are detected.

 ---